A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality

 All distillation experiments were conducted on Nvidia 4090 24G, 6000 Ada 48G, and A100 80G GPUs, utilizing PyTorch 2.2.0 and CUDA 11.8 on Ubuntu 20.04.6 LTS.

-\textbf{Base 51k Distillation Dataset.} We ensure dataset coverage and reliability by using a 1:1 ratio of the MMLU auxiliary training set~\footnote{https://github.com/hendrycks/test} and Alpaca dataset~\footnote{https://github.com/tatsu-lab/stanford\_alpaca/blob/main/alpaca\_data.json}, extracting 25.5k samples from each.
-From the MMLU auxiliary training data~\cite{mmlu}, we sample 50\%, and from Alpaca~\cite{stanfordAlpaca}, we use a step size of 2 to enhance diversity.
+\textbf{Base 51k Distillation Dataset.} We ensure dataset coverage and reliability by using a 1:1 ratio of the MMLU~\footnote{https://github.com/hendrycks/test}~\citep{mmlu} auxiliary training set and Alpaca dataset~\footnote{https://github.com/tatsu-lab/stanford\_alpaca/blob/main/alpaca\_data.json}~\citep{stanfordAlpaca}, extracting 25.5k samples from each.
+From the MMLU auxiliary training data, we sample 50\%, and from Alpaca, we use a step size of 2 to enhance diversity.
 The datasets are then formatted for model training, applying Alpaca and MMLU prompts from Table~\ref{tab:combined-prompts}.